 This Charter sets out objectives and key actions to be implemented for the period 2014-2017 in the above mentioned key areas.
 It foresees the drafting of an annual report regarding its implementation in the European report on the company's policy towards its employees.
 This report will be presented to the members of the Common European Companies Committee during one of its annual meetings.

-The European Charter on professional equality between Women and Men has been promoted in the Group's intranet and is set to be given to each employee on arrival.
+The European Charter on professional equality between Women and Men has been promoted in the Group's intranet as well as by SCOR's Chairman and Chief Executive Officer notably during its New Year speech.

 Local initiatives